sebastiandine/Card-Collection-Manager-2/README.md

 ### Contribute
 The project includes configuration for [VSCode development containers](https://code.visualstudio.com/docs/remote/containers) which should be the preffered environment to develop new features of the app.
 The container automatically sets up a whole Tauri development environment including Typescript & Rust plugins for VSCode.

 Also, in directory `hooks/` you find some helpful git hooks that automate/standardize some work.
 You can activate these hooks by executing the script `activate_hooks.sh` from within the `hooks/` directory.
 If you are receiving errors like `fatal: cannot run .git/hooks/pre-commit: No such file or directory`, check the line-end sequence of the hook scripts, adjust them according to your system and run `activate_hooks.sh` again.
+The hooks are especially useful for versioning.
+They ensure that the version number in each of the 3 manifest files are the same and create a `version` file with the current version at the project's root level, which can be picked up easily by automated CI/CD tasks.

 Additionally, if you want to run the GUI out of the container, you need to use a X11 tool.
 I will briefly explain how to run them in order to display the GUI from the container: